13 Best Strike Indicators of 2023: Tested and Honest Review

 Buy the replacement wool at FishUSA.com – HERE

-Putty Indicator
+4. Putty Indicator

 I thought I invented the double indicator rig to help teach my clients how to properly align their flies.
 Then about 3 years later I saw Fly Team USA head coach George Daniel doing the same thing.

-I don’t consider this to be one of the best indicators for fly fishing but I use the putty indicator a lot, but not in the same way that other anglers use them or the way they are intended to be used.
+I use the putty indicator a lot, but not in the same way that other anglers use them or the way they are intended to be used.

-I sometimes add a small piece of putty above the main indicator and then run two indicators at a time.
+I sometimes add a small piece of putty above the leading indicator and then run two indicators at a time.
 This is one way I could teach anglers about the proper angles and teach them how to determine where their fly is.

 I also use the putty on my sighter indicator when euro nymphing.
 This helps see the sighter better in tough light conditions